cnislab/MXenes4HER/README.md

 Code for designing all the plots are provided here.

 **Models4MXenes.zip** <br>
-The best models can be found in the zip folder Models4MXenes, that can be further used for prediction of $MM{^\prime}XT_2$-type MXenes proving the selected input features (key descriptors).
+The best models (final RFR and GBR models) can be found in the zip folder Models4MXenes, that can be further used for prediction of $MM{^\prime}XT_2$-type MXenes proving the selected input features (key descriptors).